-Our Active Lives Survey represents a new way of measuring the number of people taking part in sport and physical activity.
+Our Active Lives: Adult survey represents a new way of measuring the number of people taking part in sport and physical activity.

 Active Lives Survey is a 'push-to-web' survey

 It involves four postal mailouts designed to encourage participants to complete the survey online.
 A letter is sent to a household inviting up to two people per household to take part in the survey, either online or by requesting a paper version of the questionnaire.